Depression in Nurses: The Ripple Effect

 "Depression spills over into different parts of life and can affect relationships with family [and] friends and interest in non-work-related activities," adds Dr. Dulko.
 "The need for sleep and pain or stress relief may also lead to self-medicating and substance abuse."

-Impact Of Depression And Nursing On Patient Care
+The Impact of Nurse Depression On Patient Care

 The study in Workplace Health and Safety found that the most significant impact of nurse depression on patient care is presenteeism.
 This is the loss of productivity that happens when employees continue to come to work but don't perform at their best due to health problems.